MCHatcher/Communication-networks-asset-prices/README.md

 # Handbook-chapter-asset-prices

-Codes for a chapter entitled "Communication, Networks and Asset Price Dynamics: A Survey" prepared for the Journal of Economic Interaction and Coordination (Special Issue).
+Codes for "Communication, Networks and Asset Price Dynamics: A Survey" prepared for the Journal of Economic Interaction and Coordination (Special Issue).